Gnomorian/gnom-gnom-utils/README.md

 # gnom-gnom-utils
 ===============

+This project has been archived.
+It was mighty fun to work on and really got me into programming. spent alot of time on this with @Unrelentless

+I dont play minecraft anymore, lost the drive to mod it a while ago. specially with all the changes they made to the api and the game itself.

 GnomGnom's Utils is a mod that attempts to add useful things to the game (pronounced /ɡnom/, /ɲom/)

 ![Banner](http://static.planetminecraft.com/files/resource_media/screenshot/1446/gnomgnomsutils8323094.jpg)